Land registers in Member States - Northern Ireland

 Is access to the land register of Northern Ireland free of charge?

-Yes, access to content is free of charge.
-Users who wish to access search facilities must register for the service and are, in most instances, required to pay fees.
+Yes, access to LandWeb is free of charge for authorised users.
+Users who wish to access search facilities must register for the service and are, in most instances, required to pay fees to access and download data.

 How to search the land register of Northern Ireland

-E-registration facilities allow registered users to fill out various registration forms, calculate fees and submit information electronically
+E-registration facilities allow registered users to fill out various registration forms, calculate fees and submit information electronically.
+Full instructions are contained within the E-Registration pages. https://www.landwebni.gov.uk/Downloads/ERegistrationUserGuide.pdf

 History of the land register of Northern Ireland